Emmochka/ERLatin102/quiz2.md

 Latin relative clauses

 For each sentence in the previous section, translate the relative pronoun into Latin, identify the antecedent of the pronoun, and its gender and number, identify the case of the Latin pronoun, and explain why it is in that case.

+1. Quibus.
+Antecedent: the brothers.
+Masculine plural.
+Ablative because the centaur is doing something *with* them.

+2. Cui.
+Antecendent: Eurytion.
+Masculine singular.
+Dative because he is the indirect object.

+3. Cuius.
+Antecendent: Eurytion.
+Masculine singular.
+Genitive because it is describing to whom the brothers belong.

+4. Quem.
+Antecedent: Nessus.
+Masculine singular.
+Accusative becasue he is the direct object of the verb "killed."

+5. Qua.
+Antecedent: a vial of blood.
+Feminine singular.
+Ablative because it is the instrument by which an action is done.

+6. Qui.
+Antecedent: Busiris.
+Masculine singular.
+Nominative because he is the subject who sacrifices the foreigners.

+7. Quam.
+Antecedent: an eagle.
+Feminine singular.
+Accusative because it is the direct object being shot.

+8. Quem.
+Antecedent: Lycus.
+Masculine singular.
+Accusative becasue it is the direct object being killed.

+9. Qui.
+Antecedent: Hercules.
+Masculine singular.
+Dative becasue it is the indirect object.

+10. Quem.
+Antecedent: Hercules.
+Masculine singular.
+Accusative because it is the direct object.